kimh/clojure-by-example/source/index.md

 <br>

-We define a function called `inner`. `inner` function prints `from-outer` var which is supposed to be given by outer function.
+We define a function called `inner`. `inner` function prints `from-outer` var which is supposed to be given by the outer function.

 <br>
 <br>